Lois Mailou Jones: 1989–1998

 Jones continued to produce exciting new works at an astonishing speed.
 Jones traveled to France and experimented with her previous Impressionist-Post-impressionist style, which started her career in Paris.
 Her landscapes were painted with a broader color palette from her Haitian and African influences.

 On her 84th birthday, Jones had a major heart attack and subsequently a triple bypass.

 The Meridian International Center created a retrospective exhibition with the help of Jones herself.
 1990 exhibition toured across the country for several years.
 The exhibition was the first exhibition of Jones that garnered her nationwide attention.
 Despite her extensive portfolio, teaching career, and cultural work in other countries, Jones had been left out of the history books because she did not stick to typical subjects suitable for African Americans to paint.

 Bill Clinton and Hillary Clinton collected one of her island seascapes, Breezy Day at Gay Head, while they were in the White House.

 In 1991, The National Museum of Women in the Arts held an exhibition that showcased some of Jones' children's book illustrations.

 In 1994, The Corcoran Gallery of Art opened The World of Lois Mailou Jones exhibition publicly apologizing for their past racial discrimination.

-In 1997, Jones' paintings were featured in an exhibition entitled Explorations in the City of Light: African-American Artists in Paris 1945–1965 that appeared at several museums throughout the country including the New Orleans Museum of Art, the Milwaukee Art Museum, and the Studio Museum of Harlem.
+In 1997, Jones's paintings were featured in an exhibition entitled Explorations in the City of Light: African-American Artists in Paris 1945–1965 that was mounted at several museums throughout the country, including the New Orleans Museum of Art, the Milwaukee Art Museum, and the Studio Museum of Harlem.
 The exhibition also featured the works of Barbara Chase-Riboud, Edward Clark, Harold B. Cousins, Beauford Delaney, Herbert Gentry, and Larry Potter.
 The exhibition examined the importance of Paris as an artistic mecca for African-American artists during the 20 years that followed World War II.

 In 1998, Jones died with no immediate survivors at the age of 92 at her home in Washington, DC.
 Jones is buried on Martha's Vineyard in the Oak Bluffs Cemetery.
 Howard University hosted the exhibition Remembering Lois.